schmiedc/pipeline_3.0/README.md

     Multiple angles: YES (one file per angle)

 Resave as .zip (Compression) gives a compression factor of 1.7x.

-CPU time for compression was about 80sec .
+CPU time for compression was about 80sec.

 CPU time for resave to .tif was about 22sec.

+Resaving as hdf5 comes with compression factor of 1.5x.

+CPU time of 3 min.

-GPU Deconvolution 10 Iterations 2x downsampled takes 1h 10min for 1 time point.
+GPU Deconvolution 10 Iterations 2x downsampled with cropping: about 14 min for 1 time point.

 There are 4 nodes available for GPU processing.
-Compare processing to CPU Deconvolution.
+GPU queue has priority and was very fast on the queue.

+CPU Deconvolution 10 Iterations 2x downsampled with cropping:

+Uses one node and its memory.
+Takes time until it gets to the node.